algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

   - The code will be executed and will run on DosBox.

 - *Menu System*:
-  - At the begining of the game a Menu option should be display, showing information like start and Option.
+  - At the beginning of the game a Menu option should be displaying, showing information like start and Option.

 - *HUD (Heads-Up Display)*:
-  - Information such as the player's score, lives remaining, and level number should be display on the screen during the gameplay process.
+  - Information such as the player's score, lives remaining, and level number should be displaying on the screen during the gameplay process.

 - *Gameplay Mechanics*:
-  - We should have have a top-down view perspective, which is 2D view.
+  - We should have a top-down view perspective, which is 2D view.

-²
 #### **7. Risk & Assumption**

 **Risks:**